 She completed her Bachelor’s degree in Social Work at the Ravensburg-Weingarten University of Applied Sciences.
 Her fields of interest include the embedding of AI technologies in existing power, domination and discrimination relationships.
 Just as the relevance of feminist-intersectional perspectives and their inclusion in the development and regulation of artificial intelligence.

-Alena Hünermund is a third-year law student with a focus on German, European and International Public Law at the University of Freiburg.
+Alena Hünermund is a fourth-year law student with a focus on German, European and International Public Law at the University of Freiburg.

 Her interests include AI, especially lethal autonomous weapon systems (LAWS), in public international law.

 Luc Lülf studies Political Science (Master’s degree) at the University of Freiburg.

 He holds a Bachelor’s degree in Communication Science from the University of Münster.
 His areas of interest include the governance of AI and the effects of AI on the formation of public opinion.

 Laurenz Sachenbacher studies Liberal Arts and Sciences at the University of Freiburg and Maastricht University (Double Degree Program).

 His areas of interest include Artificial Intelligence, computational Psychology as well as Epistemology.

 Isabella Beck writes her Doctoral thesis at the chair of Prof. Dr. Silja Vöneky, (Co) Director of the Institute for Public Law and Professor of Public International Law, Comparative Law and Ethics of Law.